 - Section 5 Travel Companion: You will need to fill in the details of the point of contact (POC) in the US on this page.
 You can put the name of your contact person on the college campus and the college address mentioned in the I-20 form here.

-- Section 6 Work/Education/Training: In the next window, put all the details regarding your education, training, and work experience according to your education certificates and work experience letters.
+- Section 6 Work/Education/Training: In the next window, put all the information about your work experience, education, and training according to your work experience letters.

 - Section 8 SEVIS Information: On this page, provide your SEVIS number from your I-20 document and other relevant details.
 After filling in all the details, click on review.
 Recheck all the information and make necessary changes.
 Afterward, click on 'Sign and Submit.’